wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/payment-flow.md

 layout: 'child'
 ---

-The table below shows a successful E-invoicing payment flow from start to finish.
+The table below shows a successful payment flow from start to finish.

 {{< details title="About order and transaction statuses" >}}